WasabiFan/tidl-yolov5-custom-model-demo/README.md

   it on Google Colab.
 - `compile_model.py`, a sample utility script which runs TI's compilation and quantization tools on a trained model.
-- `run_inference_images.py`, a sample app to run inference on input images, time execution, and render the results.
+- `run_inference_images.py`, a Python sample app to run inference on input images, time execution, and render the results.
 - `run_inference_video.py`, same as above but on whole video files.
+- `cpp/run_inference_images/`, a reimplementation of the eponymous Python script, in C++.

 ## Prerequisites